Héctor Germán Oesterheld: Biography

 Soon after, he married Elsa Sánchez.
 Their first daughter, Estela, was born in 1952, Diana a year later, Beatriz in 1955, and Marina in 1957.

 Oesterheld was befriended by a group of postwar Italian comics writers, including Mario Faustinelli, Hugo Pratt, Ivo Pavone, and Dino Battaglia, also known as the Venice Group.
 Together these artists and writers became part of what is known as the "Golden Age of Argentine Comics."
 They merged into an international scene of artists and writers whose works were published worldwide.

 In 1957 Oesterheld and his brother Jorge founded Editorial Frontera.
 Together they published various comic magazines, including Hora Cero Semanal (weekly), Hora Cero Mensual (monthly), and Frontera Mensual (monthly).

 In 1958 he started writing El Eternauta, probably his most popular and critically acclaimed work.
 The strip, with artwork by Francisco Solano López, told the story of his meeting with a time traveler, who had already lived over 100 lives and has journeyed to the past to warn the protagonist of a future catastrophe.
 The strip was published in Hora Cero over 106 weekly episodes and was a massive success.

 His publishing house closed five years later due to a combination of the economic crisis sweeping Argentina in the 1960s, foreign competition, and the exodus of Argentine comic artists to Europe.
 Oesterheld continued writing for other magazines such as Zig-Zag.

 His work slowly acquired a greater political emphasis.
 His 1968 biography of Ernesto 'Che' Guevara, a year after Che's death, was removed from circulation by the government and the originals destroyed.
-In 1970 he wrote a scathing critical biography of Evita Peron, dedicated to Che Guevara.
+In 1970 he wrote a biography of Evita Peron, dedicated to Che Guevara.
 In 1973 he published 450 Years of War Against Imperialism.
 During the military government of the 1970s, Oesterheld is believed to have joined, following his four daughters, a leftist guerrilla group, the Montoneros.
 His story El Eternauta, Part II (1976) described a futuristic Argentina under a dictatorship.

-In 1976 Oesterheld disappeared.
-He was last recorded as seen alive in late 1977 or early 1978.
+In 1977 Oesterheld disappeared.
+He was last recorded as seen alive in late 1977 or early 1978, the year when he was presumably murdered by the dictatorship.
 His family believed he was among the tens of thousands to have disappeared and been killed by the government.
-In 1977 his daughters, Diana (23), Beatriz (19), Estela (25) and Marina (18), were arrested by the Argentine armed forces in La Plata.
-None were seen again, and they were all presumed dead.
-His daughters' husbands also disappeared (desaparecidos).

-One grandson, Martín, was born in captivity.
-Oesterheld's widow, Elsa Sánchez, learned about the boy and recovered him from government custody, although she never saw her daughter again.
-She raised Martin.
-A second grandson, Fernando, born earlier, was raised by his paternal grandparents.
+His four daughters, along with their respective partners, were also abducted and either killed or remain missing to this day: